IzawGithub/OC-Java-Project7/README.md

 ## Running the application

-There is 1 way to run this application:
+There are 2 different way to run this application:

 ### Maven